devscops-varsh/node-app-eks/README.md

 # 4. Compare the probe path in the manifest against the actual route in code
 grep -A3 readinessProbe service-file/app-deployment.yaml
 grep "app.get" server.js
-#   -> manifest points readinessProbe at the wrong path (e.g. "/ready"),
+#   -> manifest points readinessProbe at the wrong path (e.g. "/readyz"),
-#      but the app only exposes "/readyz" — root cause: a one-character
+#      but the app only exposes "/ready" — root cause: a one-character
-#      mismatch between the deployment manifest and the actual route
+#      mismatch between the deployment manifest and the actual route**

 # 5. Fix: correct the path and reapply
 kubectl apply -f service-file/app-deployment.yaml